 Tip: If you like seafood and can spare $24, get the lobster roll!
 You won't regret it.
 We split it between the 2 of us (as we had eaten a slice of pizza on the walk there!) and it was a good amount of food.

-There is no shortage of bars in NYC.
+There is no shortage of bars in the Big Apple.
 But instead of going to a typical pub you could find in any big city, try something a little different...

 There are a handful of speakeasies around the city, but Please Don't Tell, or PDT for short, is one of the best.